dankovacek/ungauged_space_evaluation/_sources/monitoring-region-evaluation.md

 ## Ungauged Space Coverage Map

-The map below shows the predicted representation gap across all ungauged basins in British Columbia.
+The map below shows the (predicted) representation gap across the unmonitored space in British Columbia.
 Each point represents an ungauged catchment, coloured by its minimum predicted KL divergence (KLD) to the nearest gauged station in the monitoring network.
-The green and orange triangles show active and discontinued gauged stations respectively.
+The green and orange triangles show active and discontinued streamflow monitoring stations, respectively.

 ## Methodology

 ### Prediction Process

 For each ungauged basin, we predict the KL divergence between its flow-duration curve (FDC) and the FDC of every gauged station in the network.
-Predictions use XGBoost models trained on pairwise comparisons of gauged stations, using physical watershed attributes (e.g. slope, elevation, drainage area) and the Euclidean distance between basin centroids as features.
+Predictions use XGBoost models trained on pairwise comparisons of gauged stations, using physical watershed attributes (e.g. slope, elevation, drainage area) and the Euclidean distance between basin centroids as features (see the repository).
 The model learns to predict log(KLD), and predictions are back-transformed with exp().
-Trial 6 was selected (the trial whose median out-of-sample MAE is closest to the overall median across all trials), and all five fold models for that trial are averaged.
+Trial 6 was selected (the trial whose median out-of-sample MAE is closest to the overall median across all trials).

 ### Point Selection and Classification